 Prepared under Canadian Generally Accepted Accounting Principles (GAAP), the University of Alberta's 2013-14 consolidated budget reflects the entire enterprise of unrestricted and restricted funds.
 This includes general operations, ancillary operations, research activities and capital projects.
 General and ancillary operations are considered un-restricted within the consolidated budget versus research and capital projects which are considered restricted.
-The difference between unrestricted and restricted funds, is the degree of university control over the use of the funds.
-All unrestricted funds fall fully within the authority of the Board while restricted funds form part of the consolidated budget but can only be used for the purposes for which funding has been received, primarily research activity and capital construction.
+The difference between unrestricted and restricted funds, is the degree of university's control over the use of the funds.
+All unrestricted funds fall fully within the authority of the Board while restricted funds form part of the consolidated budget but can only be used for the purposes for which funding has been received, primarily being research activity and capital construction.

-For 2013-14, the budget reflects a shortfall of revenue over expense of \$18 million, or 1.0 percent of the university's budgeted consolidated revenue.
+For 2013-14, the budget reflects a shortfall of revenue over expense of \$8 million, or 0.5% percent of the university's budgeted consolidated revenue.
 This includes a 1.5 percent budget re-allocation, which will be applied across the institution for 2013-14.
-There are three major factors driving this shortfall.
+There are two major factors driving this shortfall.
 The first is the impact of the amortization expense of capital in the unrestricted operating fund.
 As the university continues to capitalize its new buildings, the associated expense will continue to increase.
 Although transfers are made to offset the capital expense, the net impact remains where capital expense is higher than the capital transfers driving some of the consolidated deficiency.
-The second factor is the treatment of endowment income under the new public sector accounting standards.
-Previously, the University budgeted endowment income based on unrealized gains or losses.
-Under the new standards, the University can only budget actual revenue not including unrealized gains.
-For 2013-14 this has resulted in a reduction in budgeted revenue of approximately \$10 million.
-At the same time, the University uses an agreed to formula for the calculation of the endowment payout which is based on forecast market returns, protection of the capital and administrative costs.
-The net affect under the new standards is that the budgeted revenue is less than the calculated endowment payout adding to the deficiency.
-Without this accounting adjustment the deficiency would be \$8 million dollars.
-The other primary factor, and one of greater concern is a structural deficit in the operating fund, driven by general expenditures that are increasing more rapidly than the university's unrestricted revenue.
+The other primary factor is a structural deficit in the operating fund, driven by general expenditures that are increasing more rapidly than the university's unrestricted revenue.

-If the university were to fully balance its 2013-14 consolidated budget, the university would require a budget cut across the institution of approximately 4 per cent in addition to the 1.5 per cent budget reallocation already factored into the operating fund.
-The university is acutely aware that this budget deficiency is not sustainable and has initiated the necessary steps to bring the operating fund into balance which will then carry over into the consolidated budget.
+If the university were to fully balance its 2013-14 consolidated budget, the university would require a budget cut across the institution of approximately 4 percent in addition to the 1.5 percent budget reallocation already factored into the operating budget.
+The university is acutely aware that this budget deficiency is not sustainable and has initiated the necessary steps to bring the operating fund into balance.
 However, to avoid the profound impact on the teaching and research environment of immediately reducing operating expenditures, the university will take a balanced approach that is financially responsible while reflecting the ongoing commitment to invest in areas of academic excellence and of strategic priority to the university and the province.
-The university is finalizing a detailed plan that will identify realistic revenue enhancements and a series of structural changes that will enable the university to bring is budget into balance.
+The university is finalizing a detailed plan that will identify realistic revenue enhancements and a series of structural changes that will enable the university to bring is budget into balance over time(?).
 The role of government in enabling the university to achieve its plan will be critical.

-Key highlights of the university's revenue assumptions include:
+Key highlights of the University's revenue assumptions include:

-- a two per cent increase to the base Campus Alberta Grant - modest decline in federal research funding from 2012-13 - 2.15 per cent increase to credit tuition fees and 1.92 per cent increase to mandatory non-instructional fees - continued phased approach to full implementation of market modifier tuition - continuation of the non-permanent Common Student Space, Sustainability and Services (CoSSS) fee - marginal growth in investment income and modest growth in endowment income due to market conditions - continuation of the IMP grant at current levels of \$22 million per year
+- a two percent increase to the base Campus Alberta Grant - modest decline in federal research funding from 2012-13 - 2.15 percent increase to credit tuition fees and 1.92 percent increase to mandatory noninstructional fees - continued phased approach to full implementation of market modifier tuition - continuation of the non-permanent Common Student Space, Sustainability and Services (CoSSS) fee - marginal growth in investment income and modest growth in endowment income due to market conditions

-On the expenditure side, the university's staff agreements extend to 2014-2015 with a negotiated across-the-board increase of 1.65 per cent in each of 2013-2014 and 2014-2015.
-Both statutory and non-statutory benefits are increasing with non-statutory benefits increasing between 3.5 and 15 per cent.
-All other expenditures are increasing at the range of 2 to 4 per cent.
+On the expenditure side, the university's staff agreements extend to 2014-15 with a negotiated across-the-board increase of 1.65 percent in each of 2013-14 and 2014-15.
+Both statutory and non-statutory benefits are increasing with non-statutory benefits increasing between 3.5 and 15 percent.
+All other expenditures are increasing at the range of 2 to 4 percent.